SingingFoot/singingfoot-f81f3/src/pages/posts/palestinian-poet-natalie-handal.md

   of the world where all nations and nationalities have mingled, but she always remembers her Palestinian roots.
 seo:
-  title: A Weekend in Japan
+  title: Palestinian poet Natalie Handal
   description: >-
     The Shrines of Ise have been celebrated as the prototype of Japanese architecture